Coachella 2025: What time are the performances? See the festival schedule in full

-Coachella 2025 is officially underway, and with Lady Gaga, Travis Scott and Post Malone all topping the headline slots on the main stage - it's set to be a big one.
+Coachella 2025 is officially underway, and with Lady Gaga, Travis Scott and Post Malone all topping the headline slots on the main stage - it's set to be just as big for weekend 2.

 The line-up also has no shortage of other huge artists who have made their mark in music over the last 12 months, including FKA Twigs, Amyl and the Sniffers, Benson Boone, Charli XCX, Keinemusik, and Jennie.